A simple guide to getting divorced

 • Adultery: Where you can prove that your spouse has had a sexual relationship with someone of the opposite sex during your marriage

-• Unreasonable behavior: Where your spouse has engaged in behavior that you couldn't reasonable be expected to tolerate.
+• Unreasonable behaviour: Where your spouse has engaged in behaviour that you couldn't reasonable be expected to tolerate.
 Examples of this include committing verbal or physical violence, drug taking or drunkenness or refusing to pay towards household costs

 • Desertion: Where your spouse has been absent for more than two years in the last two and a half years, without good reason, without your agreement or simply with the intention of bringing your relationship to an end

 • You have lived separately for more than two years: This enables you to seek a divorce if both of you agree to it

 • You have lived separately for more than five years: This enables you to seek a divorce even if your spouse doesn't want to get divorced

 How do I start divorce proceedings?

 This is done by completing a , which asks for information about you and your spouse.
 You can also name a third party if you're citing adultery as the reason for the divorce, though this is rarely done these days.

 From this point you will legally be known as the 'Petitioner', and your spouse as the 'Respondent.'
 If you choose to name the person with whom your spouse committed adultery, they will become the 'Co-respondent.'

 Our divorce experts can help you to complete the divorce petition and will also advise you on the best ways to minimise costs and conflict in the divorce proceedings to follow.
 Our initial consultation costs just £250, and we offer a fixed fee for £1,020 + court fees.